-- 1. report to a parole officer;
+- 1. Report to a parole officer;

-- 2. obey the law and keep the peace;
+- 2. Obey the law and keep the peace;

-- 3. not own or possess any weapon; and
+- 3. Not own or possess any weapon; and

-- 4. report any change of family, domestic or financial situation to his/her parole officer.
+- 4. Report any change of family, domestic or financial situation to their parole officer.

 In addition to these mandatory conditions, the inmate may have to obey some special conditions designed to control behaviour and to encourage the successful completion of the period of supervision.
-For example, the inmate may be required to not use alcohol or other substances, not associate with certain people, not frequent certain places and participate in counselling, treatment or random urinalysis.
+For example, the inmate may be required to not use alcohol or other substances, not associate with certain people, not frequent certain places and participate in counselling, treatment, or random urinalysis.